Reinhard Stumpf: Coaching career

 As assistant coach under Otto Rehhagel at 1.
 FC Kaiserslautern, Stumpf's coaching career kicked off seamlessly.
 After Rehhagel's resignation in October 2000, Stumpf became head coach, Andreas Brehme taking over as the Red Devils team manager.
 In 2002, however, Reinhard Stumpf was dismissed.
 Between September 2002 and May 2007, he worked as assistant coach under Erik Gerets – first until February 2004 at 1.
 FC Kaiserslautern, which rehired him after his earlier dismissal, followed by one more year at VfL Wolfsburg until 2005.
 The duo's last stop was a two-year stint with renowned Turkish club Galatasaray, winning the 2005–06 Super Lig.
 In September 2007, Stumpf succeeded Fuat Çapa as head coach at Gençlerbirliği.
 His contract, however, was already ended at the end of October.
 In August 2009, he once again became assistant coach under Erik Gerets, this time at Al-Hilal in the Saudi Professional League.
 In 2010, he won the Saudi Championship as well as the Crown Prince Cup at Al-Hilal.
 Following Geret's departure in October 2010, he worked as interim head coach for the professional team before taking over Al-Hilal's U21 team in November 2010.
 In September 2011 he signed a contract as head coach at Tunisian side Club Sportif Sfaxien.

 On 29 December 2011, Sfaxien released Stumpf due to the German's inability to communicate adequately with his underperforming players.

 On 5 January 2012, he succeeded Rudi Bommer as manager of German 3.
 Liga club Wacker Burghausen.
 In July 2013, Stumpf became head coach of Al-Hilal's U21 team again.

 In October 2014, Al Shabab sacked José Morais and was replaced by Stumpf on the bench of Al Shabab.

 In summer 2015 he was named as head coach of Al-Ettifaq.

 On 21 October 2021, Stumpf was appointed as manager of Al-Diriyah.
 On 2 February 2022, Stumpf resigned from his post as manager.

+In August 2026, Stumpf was appointed assistant coach of the Bangladesh national team on a one-year contract.